 This was actually the first brisket I had ever done so I didn’t do a rub for the brisket as I wanted to get a taste for the meat with just coarse salt, black pepper and the smoke flavor.
 But here is a pic of the Ribs with a nice coat of rub on them as well as a shot of the rib tips and the brisket

 Before we get to the cooking process let’s talk about the grill itself.
-The Grill is a Chargriller Smokin Pro which is an offset horizontal smoker with a fire box on the side.
+The Grill is an offset horizontal smoker with a fire box on the side.

 I was not happy with the smoke distribution that this grill provided.
 The smoke would come through the hole from the firebox rise straight up, travel over the meat and out the chimney on the other side.
 The meat that was on the right side of the grill, right over the opening to the firebox, got all the smoke but the rest didn’t get as much.
 With some simple disposable tin trays from the grocery store I resolved this problem.